zalf-rdm/bonares-handbook/src/how_to_publish/registration.md

 ---
 # Registration on BonaRes Repository

-A **one-time registration** is required to use the services of the BonaRes Centre e. g., the [upload tool](https://upload.bonares.de/) and the metadata editor
+A **one-time registration** is required to use the services of the BonaRes Centre e. g., the [upload tool](https://upload.bonares.de/)

 ### 1. Specification of user name and email address, as well as assignment of a password